quangnh-ai/BTS/README.md

   - Install jar files needed for our spark project

-## Information and accout of Platform
+## Information and accout of the platform

 - **Spark master UI:**    http://localhost:8080
 - **Spark worker a UI:**  http://localhost:9091